 For centuries, the carrot and the stick approach have been used to induce desired behaviours.
 It’s a simple mechanism that utilises rewards and penalties to steer actions and outcomes – the same concept that parents use to develop discipline in children, and the same one that employers use to motivate workers.

 IBR incentivises energy companies by regulating the cost to supply electricity

 Incentive-Based Regulation (IBR) is a regulatory system that uses the same theory to achieve a desired market outcome.
 Both industry regulators and utilities work together to improve performance through consistent target reviews, with the ultimate goal of providing accessible electricity to consumers at a reasonable tariff.
 In Malaysia, the system incentivises energy companies to be more efficient by regulating the costs involved to supply electricity to the nation.

 However, not all costs are controllable along the electricity supply value chain.
 In Malaysia, up to 70% of the tariff is comprised of fuel and generation costs, which include costs to acquire coal and natural gas – the prices of which constantly fluctuate.
 Below, the visual illustrates how the tariff is broken down.

-The base tariff includes fixed overhead and operational costs (e.g. employee salaries, building maintenance costs, and so on) and fuel and generation costs (costs to acquire coal and natural gas, and the costs to generate energy in power plants).
+The base tariff includes fixed overhead and operational costs (e.g. building maintenance costs) and fuel and generation costs (costs to acquire coal and natural gas, and the costs to generate energy in power plants).

 Since fuel and generation costs make up nearly 70% of our tariff, fuel costs are a vital consideration in tariff pricing.
 Any number of situations around the world can impact the prices of fuels such as coal and natural gas dramatically.
 For example, a sharp increase in fuel prices could harshly impact the energy industry, and in turn, affect end-users who rely on a steady supply of electricity to power their lives.